Drinking Water to Lower Blood Sugar: Does it Work? How Much?

 Some studies suggest that caffeine impairs blood glucose management, although other research indicates that some caffeine is okay.

-The takeaway: Caffeine affects everyone differently.
-If you hope to lower your blood sugar levels, it may be a good idea to limit caffeine intake.
+The takeaway: caffeine affects everyone differently.
+If you hope to lower your blood sugar levels, limiting caffeine intake may be a good idea.

 If you don’t like the taste of plain water, there are several easy hacks you can try to increase your fluid intake, such as: